AminAdel/webcolors/README.md

 If you don't need it you won't have to insert that.
 This file needs jquery, so insert jquery before it.

-then we will have something this :
+then we will have something like this :

 ```html
 <!-- jquery (I think any version would work) -->